-For overhang, e.g. gear type compressor, the benefits of a silver counter face are well established in seal design.
-However, rotating labyrinth running against silver stationary counter face can lead to violent rotor excursions in the event of rub
+For overhung impellers, e.g., gear type compressor, the benefits of a silver counter face are well established in seal design.
+However, rotating labyrinth running against silver stationary counter face can lead to violent rotor excursions in the event of rub.

-3.6.1.4 Stationary tips
+3.6.1.2 Stationary tips

-The following materials shall be used
+The following materials shall be used:

-Stationary Tip vs. Rotating Face

-Silver mounted High alloy steel,

-on copper alloy or nickel alloy base. copper alloy or nickel alloy
+- Stationary tip silver mounted on copper alloy or nickel alloy base; and - Rotating face high alloy steel, copper alloy or nickel alloy

-The stationary tip shall be of sufficient width to provide adequate strength and of sufficient height to prevent contact between the rotating shaft and the stationary Cu or Ni alloy base in the event of a rotor excursion due either to a bearing failure or rotor instability.
-The above criteria apply to both radial and axial labyrinths.
+The stationary tip shall be of sufficient width to provide adequate strength and of sufficient height to prevent contact between the rotating shaft and the stationary copper or nickel alloy base in the event of a rotor excursion due either to a bearing failure or rotor instability.
+This criteria applies to both radial and axial labyrinths.